mfreema5/Thesis/Fall-2014/notes/HEFCE-REF.md

 #HEFCE – REF

+##Higher Education Funding Council for England

+###Research Excellence Framework

-There's a UK government initiative (HEFCE – Research Excellence Framework) concerning funding science that is apparently asking questions about “practical impact” and related issues of “societal value”.
+HEFCE-REF is a UK government initiative concerning funding science that is apparently asking questions about “practical impact” and related issues of “societal value”.
 I should probably at least do a fly-by on that, as an additional justification on why we should care.

 ##Some links: